What is Limited Liability Partnership (LLP) Registration?

 Key Responsibilities

-- Regulatory Compliance: They are first primarily responsible for ensuring that the LLP adheres to all legal compliance requirements, including timely filing of annual returns, financial statements, and other necessary documents with the Registrar of Companies.
+- Regulatory Compliance: They are primarily responsible for ensuring that the LLP adheres to all legal compliance requirements, including the timely filing of annual returns, financial statements, and other necessary documents with the Registrar of Companies.

 - Partnership Agreement Enforcement: They ensure adherence to the LLP agreement, which outlines the rights and responsibilities of all partners.

 - Financial Record Maintenance: Designated partners are also responsible for maintaining and ensuring transparency in financial dealings within the LLP.
+They mainly actively participate in key decision-making processes regarding business goals, financial matters, and overall direction for growth and development.

 Qualifications for Designated Partners